Pineapple Upside Down Ice Cream Cake by Kelly Lynn

 Place the bottom half back into the cake pan.

-Transfer the mousse onto the cake.
+Pour the pineapple mousse over the cake.

 Chill in the fridge overnight.